 - Easter Eggs Free Crochet Pattern

-Would you rather bookmark this list for later?
-You can create a free Grow.me account and use the “heart” on the left hand side of your screen to save it.
-It’s an easy way to have your internet favorites bookmarked in one place.
+Would you rather bookmark this blog post for later?
+You can create a free Grow.me account and use the “heart” on the left-hand side of your screen to save it.
+It’s easy to have your internet favorites in one place.

 Thank you for providing such a detailed pattern with hints for stuffing, eyes, etc. Even a beginner should be able to follow this and create a fun ghost.
 I appreciate you taking the time to add those hints-and not say, “Hey, this is not a beginner pattern.”
 I have many that I have had to add my notes to remind myself when I need to start stuffing, or adding items.